KunihiroS/study_papers/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance.md

 2. $\text{Claim}_1$ is non-degenerate: $P(\text{Claim}_1 = \text{"I know"}) \in (0, 1)$

 **Proof**:
 The Phi coefficient $\phi$ is undefined when any marginal frequency is zero (denominator becomes zero).
-Condition 1 ensures both rows of the 2×2 table are populated.
+Condition 1 ensures both rows of the $2 \times 2$ table are populated.
 Condition 2 ensures both columns are populated.
 With all cells potentially non-zero, $\phi$ is a well-defined estimator of alignment. $\blacksquare$

 ---